-• A Master of Divinity or its equivalent, or a Master of Arts of a theological nature of at least 96 quarter units (64 semester units) from an ATS accredited school.
-Those with a two-year master's degree are admitted to a special 76-unit track.
-To learn more about MDiv equivalency please contact our admissions advisor at 626.584.5318 or dmin-advising@fuller.edu.

-- A professional full-time ministry position.
+- A Master of Divinity or its equivalent, or a Master of Arts of a theological nature of at least 96 quarter units (64 semester units) from an approved accredited school.
+Those with an MA degree are admitted to a special 76-unit track.
+To learn more about MDiv equivalency please contact an advisor at 626.584.5318 or dmin-advising@fuller.edu. - A professional full-time ministry position.
 The DMin program is designed for ministry professionals to continue to learn and grow without having to leave their ministry context.
-Continuation in the DMin program requires continued full-time involvement in ministry. - A minimum of three years in full-time ministry experience after receiving the MDiv or MA degree. - A grade point average of 3.0 or higher (3.0 on 4.0 scale) - Twelve quarter units of Greek or 8 quarter units of Hebrew (or their equivalent in semester units).
+Continuation in the DMin program requires continued full-time involvement in ministry.

+- A minimum of three years in full-time ministry experience after receiving the MDiv or MA degree. - A grade point average of 3.0 or higher (3.0 on 4.0 scale) - Twelve quarter units of Greek or 8 quarter units of Hebrew (or their equivalent in semester units).
 This requirement may also be met through a course in the DMin program. - Evidence of academic writing proficiency in the form of a 1250-1750 word (5-7 page) ministry reflection paper (see the online application for details).
-You may submit the ministry reflection paper electronically with the application, or you may email a copy the DMin office. - A TOEFL score of 600 (paper test) OR 250 (computer test) OR 100 (internet test) is required for applicants for whom English is a second language and who have not earned a Bachelor's degree taught in English in the U.S., U.K., Australia, New Zealand, or Canada.
-The TOEFL web site is www.toefl.com.
-Note: Applicants for the Latino Ministry Cohort are not required to take the TOEFL exam.
+Applicants may submit the ministry reflection paper electronically with the application, or may email a copy the DMin office. - If the native language is not English, or the medium of instruction for all postsecondary education is not English, applicants must either submit an official Test of English as a Foreign Language (TOEFL) score of 600 (paper test), 250 (computer test), or 100 (internet test) taken within the past two years, or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0 taken within the past two years.
+Note: Applicants for the Latino Ministry Cohort are not required to take the TOEFL or IELTS exams.